ilikeorangutans/omf/examples/example4/readme.txt

-example two shows configuration of OM DAO using a simple LRU cache for JCR items
+example four shows the use of services and daos with the @Inject and @RegsitryBean annotations.